Civil Services of India: 21st century

+Padma Shri, Padma Bhushan and Padma Vibhushan civilian awards in recognition for civil service category.

 The present modern civil service was formed after the partition of India in 1947.
 It was Sardar Patel's vision that the civil service should strengthen cohesion and national unity.
 The values of integrity, impartiality, and merit remain the guiding principles of the Indian civil services.

 By the early 21st century, especially in Indian media, Indian civil servants were regularly colloquially called 'babus' (as in 'the rule of babus'), while Indian bureaucracy is called 'babudom'.

 The Ministry of Personnel, Public Grievances and Pensions, located in New Delhi, is unofficially the 'Ministry of Civil Services'.
-The Ministry is responsible for training, reforms and pensions for the civil service system in India.
+The Ministry is responsible for training, reforms, and pensions for the civil service system in India.
 A significant number of Indian civil servants have been recipients of the Padma Shri, Padma Bhushan, and Padma Vibhushan civilian awards in recognition of their contributions to public administration and governance.

 Framework, provision and principles

 Constitutional provision

-The Constitution, under Article 312 gives authority to the Rajya Sabha (the upper house of Parliament) to set up new branches of the All India Services with a two-thirds majority vote.
+The Constitution, under Article 312 gives authority to the Rajya Sabha (the upper house of Parliament) to set up new branches of the All-India Services with a two-thirds majority vote.
 The Indian Administrative Service, Indian Police Service, and Indian Forest Service have been established under this constitutional provision.